PiotrKloda/CodingSQL/README.md

 # CodingSQL_Servlets

 ## Descrption
 Application for partial management of programming school.
-Users are able to store their Solutions to Exercises
+Users are able to store their exercises solutions.

 Preview: